-Natalie du Toit's left leg was amputated below the knee in 2001.
+Natalie du Toit had her left leg amputated below the knee in 2001.
 She has gone on to compete against – and often beat – able-bodied swimmers at the highest level.

 At 16, she nearly qualified for the 2000 Sydney Olympics in three events.